compasjs/compas/docs/features/background-jobs.md

 - In your handler object:
   `{ "compas.file.generatePlaceholderImage": jobFileGeneratePlaceholderImage(s3Client, "bucketName"), }`

+### jobFileTransformImage

+When you send files with `fileSendTransformedImageResponse`, it adds this job when a not yet transformed option combination is found.
+This job transforms the image according to the requested options.

+- In your handler object:
+  `{ "compas.file.transformImage": jobFileTransformImage(s3Client), }`

 ### jobSessionStoreCleanup

 Revoked and expired sessions of the session store are not automatically removed.